nora-kauczor/nora-kauczor/README.md

   - Pick the words you want to learn from provided ones, get a random vocab or create, edit and delete your own vocabulary
   - Start or stop learning a word at any time
   - Choose between Spanish, French and Italian
-  - Special feature: A self-developed calendar provides an overview of the planned vocabulary, helping users stay on track with their learning schedule ✨
+  - Special feature: A self-developed calendar provides an overview of the planned vocabulary, helping users to stay on track with their learning schedule ✨
   - Check out the Render deployment [here](https://wordio.onrender.com/login) (server needs 30sec+ to boot)

   <img src="https://github.com/user-attachments/assets/424ef650-2dd7-4bc6-8168-31a362e97f70" alt="Screenshots of Wordio app" width="750"/>